Broadcast Technologies Department

 Prerequisite: #851 Radio Broadcasting 1

 Radio Broadcasting 2 builds on the skills learned in Radio Broadcasting 1.
 Some students may serve as student managers of various departments at WCVH, the student-run radio station.
 The course is divided into technical and non-technical instruction.
-Technical topics include: podcasting, advanced production, and advanced station operations.
-Non-technical topics include: sales, management, interviewing techniques, population demographics, audience research, and copy-writing.
-Students may also gain additional on-air experience through an optional weekly radio show.
-Students earn 1.25 credits for participation in a 10 week long optional radio show.
+Technical topics include podcasting, advanced production, and advanced station operations.
+Non-technical topics include sales, management, interviewing techniques, population demographics, audience research, and copywriting.
+Students may also gain additional on-air experience and can earn up to 1.25 credits for participation in a 10-week-long optional radio show.